 Role: Press Office Assistant

-Team: Press and Public Affairs
+Team: Press and Social Media Team

 Our Press Office Assistants aim to raise the profile of the British Library's services and activities proactively and imaginatively, mainly through the media.
 From distributing summaries of our press coverage, to managing the flow of information to what's on guides like Time Out and organising publicity for our fund-raising scheme Adopt a Book, it's a varied role.